inkabomg/android-weather-app/README.md

 **Step 2:** After clicking on the Project from Version Control a pop-up screen will arise.
 In the Version control choose Git from the drop-down menu.

 **Step 3:** Then at last paste the link in the URL and choose your Directory.
 Click on the Clone button and you are done.
+Install possible plugins.

 ## Motivation
 This is a Native Mobile Development course project work, an application using: